Calculus and heat flow in metric measure spaces and applications to spaces with Ricci bounds from below: Relaxed gradient, Cheeger's energy, and its -gradient flow

-It is well known, see \cite{Cheeger00}, that this approximation is possible (even in strong $W^{1,2}$ norm) if Poincar\'e and doubling hold.
+It is well known, see \cite{Cheeger00}, that this approximation is possible (even in strong $W^{1,2}$ norm) if Poincar\'e and doubling hold with upper gradients in the right hand side.}

-A byproduct of our identification result, see Remark~\ref{rem:compachsh2} in the next section, is the fact that $\underline{\sf Ch}_*=\C$, i.e. that the approximation \eqref{eq:june7} with Lipschitz functions and their corresponding slopes instead of upper gradients is possible, without \emph{any} regularity assumption on $(X,\sfd,\mm)$, besides \eqref{eq:75}.
+A byproduct of our identification result, see Theorem~\ref{thm:rel=weak} {\nc and Theorem~\ref{thm:density_energy}}, is the fact that $\underline{\sf Ch}_*=\C$, i.e. that the approximation \eqref{eq:june7} with Lipschitz functions and their corresponding slopes instead of upper gradients is possible, without \emph{any} regularity assumption on $(X,\sfd,\mm)$, besides \eqref{eq:75}.
 Also, in the case when $\sfd$ is a distance, taking into account the locality properties of the weak gradients, the result can be extended to locally finite measures. \fr \end{remark}